jhvanderschee/jekyllcodex/_posts/2020-10-07-instagram-on-your-website-without-api.md

 ### Problem

 My previous version was an [instafeed.js alternative](/blog/instafeed-js-alternative-for-instagram/).
 Instafeed.js used to work without API calls.
 The new version of instafeed.js, however, required running your own server to keep your API tokens fresh.
 I thought that was a bit cumbersome and found a relatively easy way to circumvent this, by letting Zapier do the heavy lifting.
 However, there were some downsides to this approach.
-When, a few months ago, Instagram started to change the URL's of the static images every few hours, this solution no longer worked (as I was storing only the URL's).
+When, a few months ago, Instagram started to change the URL's of the static images, this solution no longer worked (as I was storing only the URL's).

 ### Solution